You are here: Urology Textbook > Bladder > Stress urinary incontinence in women

 Causes of Stress Urinary Incontinence:

-Any defect causing a reduced urethral closure pressure and/or impaired pressure transmission with rising abdominal pressure will cause stress urinary incontinence.
-The most common causes of stress incontinence are a hypermobile urethra and/or an intrinsic sphincter deficiency (hypotonic urethra).
+Any defect causing a reduced urethral closure pressure or impaired pressure transmission with rising abdominal pressure will cause stress urinary incontinence.
+The most common causes of stress incontinence are a hypermobile urethra and an intrinsic sphincter deficiency (hypotonic urethra).

 Hypermobile urethra:

-The caudal displacement of the urethra due to rising abdominal pressure into the extraabdominal compartment leads to lack of passive pressure transmission, opening of the bladder neck and thus to stress urinary incontinence.
+The caudal displacement of the urethra due to rising abdominal pressure into the extra-abdominal compartment leads to a lack of passive pressure transmission, opening of the bladder neck, and, thus, stress urinary incontinence.

 The stability of the suburethral connective tissue is a crucial factor for continence under stress.
-Vaginal deliveries increase the risk of stress urinary incontinence due to damage to the connective tissue, muscle tearing and damage to the innervation of the pelvic floor and sphincter muscles.
-The defects lead also to pelvic floor deficiency and prolapse of the pelvic organs.
+Vaginal deliveries increase the risk of stress urinary incontinence due to damage to the connective tissue, muscle tearing, and the innervation of the pelvic floor and sphincter muscles.
+The defects also lead to pelvic floor deficiency and prolapse of the pelvic organs.

-Pelvic organ prolaps is a clinical sign for stress urinary incontinence, but it may also mask the symptom incontinence.
+Pelvic organ prolapse is a clinical sign of stress urinary incontinence but may also mask incontinence.
 The prolapse may cause kinking and obstruction of the urethra.
 An excessive kinking of the urethra may lead to residual urine and urinary retention.
 After correction of prolapse, incontinence may become clinically relevant.
 The effect of hysterectomy on stress incontinence is controversial.

 Intrinsic sphincter deficiency :